 The Aga Khan Program at MIT also supports a Documentation Center for research in Islamic architecture at MIT's Rotch Library of Architecture & Planning.
 Harvard and MIT affiliates have reciprocal access to library collections at both institutions.

 ArchNet, an online community for architects and scholars with a special focus onthe Islamic world, based at MIT, features a virtual library of digitized books, journals, reference tools, as well as thousands of images of architecture in the Islamic world.

-For guidance on art and architecture research at Harvard, see also the Guide to Research in History of Art & Architecture.
+For general guidance on art historical research at Harvard, see also the Guide to Research in History of Art & Architecture.
 For additional resources on Middle Eastern and Islamic studies, check out the Islamic Studies pages maintained by Dr. Alan Godlas (University of Georgia) and the University of Michigan Library's guide to Near Eastern Studies Library Resources.